ccollie/valkey-rfc/TimeSeries.md

 ### TimeSeries Structure
 Each time series object is represented by a sorted list of chunks, each containing a list of samples.
-Each sample is a tuple of 64bit epoch based timestamp and a 64bit float value.
+Each sample is a tuple of 64bit epoch-based timestamp and a 64bit float value.

 A time series is optionally identified by a series of label-value pairs used to retrieve the series in queries.
-Given that these label are used to group semantically similar time series, they are necessarily duplicated.
+Given that these labels are used to group semantically similar time series, they are necessarily duplicated.
 We take advantage of this fact to intern label-value pairs, meaning that only a single allocation is made per unique pair, irrespective of the number of series it occurs in.